laurenancona/analytics-container/homework.md

 - Enter **primary domain** to be measured, e.g. `example.gov`
 - Agree to **Google Tag Manager Use Policy**

 The snippet of code to embed on every page will be displayed next.
-You can always retrieve this from the control panel, but copy and save this for later.
+You can always retrieve this from the control panel, but copy and save this for later. _[(We keep ours in a gist on Github)](https://gist.github.com/laurenancona/f65dac64e66eedce1115)_

-- You'll be prompted to "create a tag". _**Ignore this for now.**_
+- You'll be prompted to "create a tag" - _**Ignore this for now.**_

 _example snippet:_
 ```javascript